 In 2015 the story was reexamined, Always Sunny In Philadelphia ran an episode honoring Boggs 64 beers on a flight.
 Wade plays a ghost of himself in the episode.
 Behind the scenes Boggs told the shows creator Charlie Day that he once drank 107 beers in a day.

 So how exactly is this possible?
 The skeptics point to the fact that Boggs blood alcohol level would be too high to possibly drink that many beers.
 Those same skeptics forget to factor in alcohol tolerance into the equation.
 Maxim magazine called the statement “bullshit” in a recent article.
 Boggs’ weight was 197 pounds, cans of Miller Lite are 12 ounces and contain 4.2% alcohol.
 He drank 64 cans of Miller Lite over a 4 hour flight.
 Taking into consideration his large tolerance level for alcohol you can’t make a realistic estimate on his blood alcohol level.
 Critics say that much alcohol would kill anyone, however on their scale 40 beers would kill someone.
 In a recent interview with TMZ, the Chicken-Man finally admitted to drinking more than 100 beers in a day.
 His choice of beer?
 Miller Lite of course.

 If you were not lucky enough to get the Trippsburgh shirt the first time around, now is your chance.
-Celebrate Dock Ellis amazing LSD no hitter more than 45 years ago.
+Celebrate the Pittsburgh Pirates Dock Ellis and his amazing LSD no hitter more than 45 years ago.
 We just restocked in all sizes, enjoy.